chrisdbuck/DA-course-3-project/README.md

-This is the repository for the third project of my Data Analytics programme.
+I submitted this project for the final assignment of the six-week Advanced Analytics for Organisational Impact course in the LSE Data Analytics Career Accelerator programme.

 ## Files
 [Project Overview](https://chrisdbuck.github.io/DA-course-3-project/overview.html)